ylee9107/MLApp_CheapFlights/README.md

 ## Set up IFTTT service:

-IFTTT - If This THen That, is a free service that allows for connection with a huge number of services with a series of triggers and actions.
+IFTTT - If This Then That, is a free service that allows for connection with a huge number of services with a series of triggers and actions.
 Using this service requires signing up for an account at www.ifttt.com.

 Set-up instructions:
 1. Sign up for an account.